HanOostdijk/knitr_matlab_stata/README.md

 # knitr_matlab_stata
-knitr engines for MATLAB and Stata and an example that uses them
+knitr engines for MATLAB and Stata and an example that uses them.
+(NB Stata support is included in knitr from version 1.10 onwards)

 Building on existing knitr engines we now support MATLAB and Stata.
 Contents of this repository: